Our mission is to bring equitable school rankings to all families in the US.

 We help change public perception about underrated schools so that communities can better position themselves to attract families that will send their children to the neighborhood school.

-When parents start searching for real estate, they end up on websites like Zillow, Redfin or Realtor.com, where school rankings for the schools assigned to any one property are published.
+When parents start searching for real estate, they end up on websites where school rankings for the schools assigned to any one property are published.

-The result is parents are being steered towards schools in privileged communities with high real estate prices, long commutes, less time with family, and very little diversity.
+The result is parents are being steered towards schools in communities with high real estate prices, longer commutes, and very little diversity.

 Our rankings elevate diverse schools to the forefront, and shift focus away from family income.

-We hope to spread awareness to parents nationwide about the real driver of most school rankings (parent income), and deliver an alternative ranking system that highlights hidden gem schools that rank very high on our system, but low on the reigning school rankings out there today.
+We hope to spread awareness to parents nationwide about the real driver of most school rankings (parent income), and deliver an alternative ranking system that focuses on fairness and equality.